What You Need to Know When Buying Fire Extinguishers

 On top of this you would need to account for any specific risks that your building contains by considering a few questions (risk assessment):

-- Where is the mains power distribution board located you may want to include a CO2 extinguisher, although foam extinguishers, if tested to 35kV, and dry water mist extinguishers might also be used
+- Where live electrical equipment is in use you will need to include a CO2 extinguisher, although foam extinguishers (if tested to 35kV) and dry water mist extinguishers might also be used.

 Distance of Travel

 The Regulatory Reform Order 2005 states that a person in control of a building must carry out a fire risk assessment, part of which is the provisioning of fire-fighting equipment.
 The person in control of the building might want to outsource this to a trained individual who can perform the risk assessment and indicate the correct provisioning for the building.
-Safelincs is happy to carry out extinguisher site surveys which are free of charge if you order the required fire extinguishers from us.
+Safelincs can carry out extinguisher site surveys and supply you with any of the necessary appliances.

 The Buying Process

-After you have purchsed you extinguishers we will deliver them to you and send one of our BAFE registered engineers to commission them on-site.
+After you have purchased your extinguishers we will deliver them to you and, if you have opted for a commissioning package, one of our BAFE registered engineers will contact you to arrange a suitable day on which to commission them on-site.
 This includes checking that the extinguishers were not damaged in transit, that they have been correctly installed and certifying that you have adequate extinguisher cover.

 If you choose optional wall hanging the engineer will fit wall brackets and any signs that you have purchased.